orpatashnik/StyleCLIP/README.md

 ## Updates
+**31/10/2022** Add support for global direction with torch implementation

 **15/8/2021** Add support for StyleSpace in optimization and latent mapper methods

 **6/4/2021** Add mapper training and inference (including a jupyter notebook) code